Multi-Center Federated Learning: Clients Clustering for Better Personalization: Experiments

 \subsection{Training Setups}

 \paragraph{Datasets.} We employed two publicly-available federated benchmarks datasets introduced in LEAF~\cite{caldas2018leaf}.
 LEAF is a benchmarking framework for learning in federated settings.
-The datasets used are Federeated Extended MNIST (FEMNIST)\footnote{http://www.nist.gov/itl/products-and-services/emnist-dataset}~\cite{cohen2017emnist} and Federated CelebA (FedCelebA)\footnote{\url{http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}}~\cite{liu2015deep}.
+The datasets used are Federeated Extended MNIST (FEMNIST)\footnote{\url{http://www.nist.gov/itl/products-and-services/emnist-dataset}}~\cite{cohen2017emnist} and Federated CelebA (FedCelebA)\footnote{\url{http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}}~\cite{liu2015deep}.
 We follow the setting of the benchmark data in LEAF.
 In FEMNIST, images is split according to the writers.
 For FedCelebA, images are extracted for each person and developed an on-device classifier to recognize whether the person smiles or not.
 A statistical description of the datasets is described in Table~\ref{table:dataset}.

-\paragraph{Local model.} We use a CNN with the same architecture from~\cite{liu2015deep}.
+\paragraph{Local model} We use a CNN with the same architecture from~\cite{liu2015deep}.
 Two data partition strategies are used: (a) an ideal IID data distribution using randomly shuffled data, (b) a non-IID partition by use a $ \mathbf{p}_{k} \sim Dir_{J}(0.5)$.
 Part of the code is adopted from \cite{Wang2020Federated}.
 For FEMINST data, the local learning rate is 0.003 and epoch is 5. and for FedCelebA, 0.03 and 10 respectively.

 \paragraph{Baselines.} In the scenario of solving statistical heterogeneity, we choose FL methods as follows: